ktsr42/qtb/doc/qtb.md

 Creating unit tests for pure functions that have no side-effects or call other functions of the program is usually straightforward.
-All variants in the behaviour of the function can be reached by varying the arguments passed in.
+All variants in the behavior of the function can be reached by varying the arguments passed in.
 As it is a pure function, all we need to validate that the return value is the expected one.